What Are Two Types of Metamorphism? A complete walkthrough to Regional and Contact Metamorphism

 Geological Context:

 Aureoles—halos of metamorphosed rock—surround igneous intrusions.
-To give you an idea, limestone near a granite pluton may recrystallize into marble, while shale might become hornfels.
+Here's one way to look at it: limestone near a granite pluton may recrystallize into marble, while shale might become hornfels.
 The extent of metamorphism depends on the size of the intrusion and the thermal conductivity of the surrounding rock.

 Comparing Regional and Contact Metamorphism